jgm1986/HTTP-2-Testing/analysis/README.md

-# HTTP/2 Test Reults Analysis
+# HTTP/2 - Tests Results Analysis

 This tools provides an easy way to get statistical parameters using test results files.
 By the moment these are the calculated parameters: